 What is your fee?

 You will be responsible for purchasing a birth kit as well as some additional supplies to have ready for the birth.
-We provide a complimentary birthing tub for you to use during labor, but you will need to acquire a lead free hose, a tub liner, and a fishnet.
-In total these supplies typically cost between $60-$150 depending upon your unique preferences.
+We provide a complimentary birthing tub for you to use during labor, but you will need to acquire a lead-free hose, a tub liner, and a fishnet.
+In total, these supplies typically cost between $60 and $150, depending on your unique preferences.

 Ultrasounds and lab work are billed directly to your insurance.